wiratmika/Blog/_posts/2015-07-26-what-i-learned-interning-in-a-startup.markdown

 ---
 title: What I Learned Interning in a Startup
 header:
-  image: "/assets/images/trustklik.jpg"
+  image: "/assets/images/startup.jpg"
 date: "2015-07-26 08:34:17"
 tag: Might be useful
 ---

-Place I had worked in might not be glamorous and I am pretty sure you never heard of it, but here is a few things that I believe will apply in any of software or technology startup:
+During my first internship tenure, I learned a few things that I believe are applicable in any software or technology startup.

+{% include figure image_path="/assets/images/trustklik.jpg" alt="Selfie in my office" caption="My last, and only pic of the now-defunct Ciputra GEPI Incubator.
+I was in hurry, so pardon for everything." %}

-1. The first and foremost: version control, especially Git, is extremely useful and is used practically everywhere.
+1. The first and foremost: version control, especially Git, is extremely useful and is used for practically all software development.
 Things such as line-by-line comparison, stash, and merge tool, are immensely helpful I almost cannot believe I never used them before in my life.
 Learn version control and try to actually use it at least for your own projects.
-2. For me, nothing can beat the excitements of seeing your code goes live on a real product, being used by real people.
-It is something that is rare on a medium to large scale enterprises.
+2. For me, nothing can beat the excitement of seeing your code goes live on a real product, being used by real people.
+It is an opportunity that might not always be available on bigger companies for entry-level jobs.
-3. Just like academic settings, for small to medium projects, text editor's simplicity and functionality trumps IDE anytime.
-Learn a good text editor, stick with it, customize it with plugins, and memorize all of its shortcuts.
-Trust me, it will pay off in the long run.
-I do highly recommend [Sublime Text](https://www.sublimetext.com/) or [Visual Studio Code](https://code.visualstudio.com/) as a starter.
+3. In certain settings, especially in small to medium projects, text editor's simplicity might be all you need, rather than using full-blown IDE.
+Learn a good text editor, customize it with extensions, and try to memorize all of its shortcuts.
+I highly recommend [Visual Studio Code](https://code.visualstudio.com/).
-4. Unless you are a hard learner, you do better not apply to work in a place where they are using languages that are either:
-   - You rarely use
-   - You tried and instantly dislike
-   - You never use at all
-5. I am not sure about this one, but it seems that working in a startup means that you are expected to be a jack of all trades.
-Say, just because you are tasked to be a backend developer does not mean you are not expected to do some frontend or system administration work.
+4. Working in a very small startup means that you are expected to be a jack of all trades.
+Say, just because you are tasked to be a backend developer does not mean you are not expected to do some frontend or devops work.
-6. Undocumented, messy codes are hell.
-Seriously, documentation is important as fuck, and if you are not extremely certain that no one else will have to read your code, **do not** dare to neglect it.
+5. Undocumented, messy codes are hell to read and work upon.
+You either have to write clean and self-explanatory code, or make up the deficiencies by writing easy to understand documentation.
+Do not neglect both at the same time, unless you're extremely certain that no one else will have to read your code.
-7. If you are working in a place with many foreigners, expect the climate control to be ridiculously cold.
+6. If you are working in a place with many foreigners, expect the climate control to be ridiculously cold.
-8. Expatriates do indeed use BitTorrent and download pirated stuffs...
+7. Expatriates do indeed download pirated stuffs from BitTorrent...
+But this was the day before online streaming was the norm.

-**Update 26/2/17: Read more about my new adventure on working at yet another (and larger) startup [here]({% post_url 2017-02-26-interning-at-qlapa %}).**